Tiramisu-Compiler/tiramisu-compiler.github.io/index.md

 </div>
 </p>

 (*) Fused dense MKL-DNN is the baseline.
 The missing results will be added soon.
 Standard DNN data sizes are used.
-Density levels (non-zero elemenets) is 20% for all the benchmarks except VGG where we use 2% (the density levels are obtained based on state-of-the-art compression techniques).
+The density level (non-zero elemenets) is 20% for all the benchmarks except VGG where we use 2% (the density levels are obtained from state-of-the-art weifht compression techniques.
+We consider sparse weights in these experiments).

 (**) Tensor Comprehensions and Halide cannot express LSTM because LSTM is a recurrent algorithm that creates a cycle in the data-flow graph.